-4.5 Navigation
+4.4 Navigation

 Alt (Meta) is the privileged key for motion in a buffer.
-It is followed by an optional numerical argument, and a movement command.
+It precedes a numerical argument, and a movement command.
 You may navigate in a buffer by keeping Alt pressed, optionally inputting a number from the keypad or number row, then pressing any of the following movement keys: j, k, h, and l.
-You will move in that direction in the amount of the numerical argument.
+You will move in that direction by the according numerical argument.